-Telos is used during some studio-originated programs when a presenter cannot be in the studio the day of the program.
-Instead of being on camera, the presenter connects to the studio via a phone bridge.
+When a presenter cannot be in the studio the day of the program, NACUBO will connect the presenter to the studio via a phone bridge.
 The presenter's voice can be heard by the participants and the audio runs through the sound board in the studio.

-The following are some best practices for presenters connecting to a studio via Telos:
+The following are some best practices for presenters connecting to a studio:

 - Be sure to send a hi-resolution color photo prior to the event.
 It should be in landscape format (800x600 is optimal).

 - Call in on a land-line (with a headset if possible).
 Do not use a speakerphone or a cell phone.

 - Mute your phone when not speaking.

 - Do not listen to program via your computer; listen via the phone for a real-time cue.

 - After you are introduced, wait 2-3 seconds before you start presenting.